julien-arino/R-for-modellers/SLIDES/vignette-00-about-these-vignettes.md

 Essentially, there is none!

-I have tried to group similar topics ... sometimes
+I have tried to group similar topics ... with more or less success

 ---